stencila/stencila/README.md

 ## 👩‍💻 Language packages

-If you prefer, you can use Stencila from within your favourite programming lanaguage.
+If you prefer, you can use Stencila from within your favorite programming language.
 The following `stencila` packages for each language 🦄[include the same functionality as the CLI] but accessible via functions e.g. `convert`, `execute` etc

 ### JavaScript / TypeScript